dib-lab/2020-paper-sourmash-gather/manuscript.md

 with 91.8 genomes present on each sample on average.
 Each sample is 5 GB in size, and both short-read (Illumina) and long-read (PacBio) sequencing data is available.

-Because the official challenges don't have gold standards published yet, it is currently the only alternative for using the CAMI benchmarking tools to evaluate new methods with updated datasets.
-Curated metadata for multiple tools is also available, and users can submit their tools for inclusion.
-All tools currently in the curated metadata repository use the short-read samples.

 ![
 Comparison per taxonomic rank of methods in terms of completeness, purity (1% filtered), and L1 norm.